 So breaking down time does impact on what we think we understand space-time to be.
 But the starting point to that has to be to understand time itself.

-[“Doesn’t time cause ageing?”
+“Doesn’t time cause ageing?”
 I hear you cry.
-Well, no. You age because of the complex bio-chemistry happening in your body – time is merely a measure of the results of that process.
-Time measures, it doesn’t cause (see ‘Time as a force?’)]
+Well, no. You age because of the sequentially dependent, complex bio-chemical processes happening in your body – time is merely a calibration of those processes.
+Time measures, it doesn’t cause.

 Time makes no causal impact, it has no outcomes, it doesn’t do anything; there’s nothing to evidence it has an existence – you can’t see it, hear it, smell it or touch it.
 Time causes nothing, affects nothing and produces nothing.
 All we observe is change.
 What experiments do we expect?

 How then can “what is time” be a science problem?